 The Security Council Committee established pursuant to resolution 1970 (2011) concerning Libya was established on 26 February 2011 to oversee the relevant sanctions measures and to undertake the tasks set out by the Security Council in paragraph 24 of the same resolution.
-The mandate of the Committee was subsequently expanded by resolution 1973 (2011) to also apply to the measures decided in this resolution.
+The mandate of the Committee was subsequently expanded by resolutions 1973 (2011) and 2146 (2014) to also apply to the measures decided in those resolutions.

 The sanctions measures currently in effect include:

 - an assets freeze

 - measures in relation to attempts to illicitly export crude oil

 Exemptions to the measures are described in the relevant resolutions.
 In monitoring the implementation of these measures, the Committee is assisted by a Panel of Experts.